 The North Coast 500 (NC500) came out of the Initiative's work with the tourism sector in the North Highlands and it has become a phenomenal success.
-It is now widely regarded as the number one touring route in the worldis a brand new coastal touring route that covers the best the Highlands has to offer in a 500 mile round trip.
-The route begins in Inverness and will flow through the stunning coastal edges of the North Highlands.
+While this is now an independent limited company, it still maintains close links with North Highlands Initiative.
+The North Coast 500 has become widely regarded as the number one touring route in the world, offering visitors a coastal touring route that covers the best the Highlands has to offer in a 516 mile round trip.
+The route begins in Inverness and flows in and around the stunning coastal edges of the North Highlands, taking in the sights, sounds, and experiences of this stunning and richly diverse country.
 Visit the NC 500 website at www.northcoast500.com

 Project Vision: After securing ownership of the Loch Clash pier the Kinlochbervie Community Company have successfully cleared the site of previous structures and installed 5 caravan bays with electronic hook ups.
 These are currently managed through the local Spar shop, where visitors pay for their night’s accommodation, generating revenue for the community company.
 It is proposed that an eco friendly heritage/bunkhouse/café building is erected in the remaining space on the pier, fulfilling the community’s desire of improved facilities and a new focal point in the community.
 This building will provide flexible accommodation options and social space for visitors to the village improving amenities for the increasing tourist market and generating increased revenue for Kinlochbervie Community Company to reinvest in the community.
 A robust business plan is being produced, demonstrating a financially viable bunkhouse that will provide both accommodation for visitors to the area, and a social space for local residents.
 This plan proposes the creation of one full time job and a number of seasonal positions.

 Project Vision: The Russian Arctic Convoy Project looks to create a lasting legacy, preserving the history of the Russian Arctic Convoys in a sustainable and engaging manner for the public.
 The historically significant sites around Loch Ewe create an irreplaceable asset around which to tell the story, interpret artifact and encourage and stimulate information and history tourism in an already increasingly popular part of the world.
-The provision of a specific visitor attraction for the Russian Arctic Convoy project will allow the group to realise the first phase of their vision.
+With North Highlands Initiative support and assistance in sourcing funds, the provision of a specific visitor attraction for the Russian Arctic Convoy project is now allowing the group to realise the first phase of their vision.
 From this, the revenue generation and increase in awareness will allow the group to investigate the feasibility of further developments.
 These include conducting repairs to the gun buildings and improvements to the access paths and war memorial site.
 By increasing visitors numbers to the shores of Loch Ewe, there will also be a considerable benefit from additional spend in local shops, cafes and accommodation providers.

 Project Vision: The John O’Groats Mill is the last of the great Caithness corn mills and was in operation just over a decade ago when Magnus Houston last worked the mill.
 The vision is to repair the mill buildings, machinery and water systems to full working order; to enable visitors to see a working Caithness mill and to demonstrate the transformation of locally grown grain.
 It is proposed that the facility will include a heritage and culture exhibition space, café and attractive retail space offering consumable and non- consumable goods with a clear focus on local provenance.
 It has also been proposed that further phases of the project may see additional buildings and development around the site, housing accommodation or further businesses geared towards providing products and services for passing visitors.
 It is estimated that 150,000 people visit John O’ Groats annually.
 This project will facilitate the regeneration and repair of the historically relevant building, whilst creating new opportunities for local residents and visitors.
 This project is hoped to stimulate further development in the area in following phases, increasing the overall quality of visitor experience to the area.
 The North Highland Initiative has helped to create a new Scottish Charitable Incorporated Organisation(SCIO).It is proposed that this group will be the funding applicant, and ultimate owner / operator of the project.
 The new charity are in discussions with the Scottish Land Fund to seek funding to purchase the Mill, 2 cottages and adjacent field.